-10. Anti-Blackness in Non-Black Spaces – Within the interviews I hosted, most of the rhetoric regarding non-black people focused on White people, how they didn’t often attend events hosted my multicultural organizations and what’s it’s like being African-American at a university that is predominately White.
-I would love to see programming from non-black multicultural organizations regarding their communities and anti-blackness that can often abound.
-This work is work that should be undertaken from all non-black students, in order to truly be allies to the Black community.
+10. Anti-Blackness in Non-Black Spaces – Within the interviews I hosted, most of the rhetoric regarding non-Black people focused on White people, how they didn’t often attend events hosted by multicultural organizations and what it’s like being African-American at a university that is predominately White.
+I would love to see programming from non-Black multicultural organizations regarding their communities and anti-Blackness that can often abound.
+This work is work that should be undertaken from all non-Black students, in order to truly be allies to the Black community.

 Have you conducted any of this programming on your campus?
 What other recommendations do you have for working with and educating others about the African-American subculture on American campuses?
 Comment below with your thoughts and ideas!

 This post was created as an assignment for the Spring 2017 section of ‘Higher Education Environments, Cultures, Students’ taught by Dr. Stacy A. Jacob at Slippery Rock University.
 She can be contacted via email at email@example.com or via Twitter @stacyajacob.

 Guiffrida, D. A. (2004).
 Friends from Home: Asset and Liability to African American Students Attending a Predominantly White Institution, NASPA Journal, 41:4, 693-708.